apmckinlay/natureapp/birds/cedarwax.md

 ---
 A light brown head, crest, and chest fade to blue-gray over the wings and tail.
 A **black mask** across the eyes, a **yellow tail tip**, and bright **red drops on the wings** add splashes of color.
 The **crest** often droops over the back of the head.
 They are a **medium-sized** bird (5.5-7 in).

-Cedar Waxwing travel and feed in **large flocks**, feasting on fruit and berries.
+Cedar Waxwings travel and feed in **large flocks**, feasting on fruit and berries.
 They're found near **open woodlands** and **fruit trees**.

-Cedar Waxwing can be found **year-round** in southern Ontario, Quebec, and Nova Scotia as well as the northern United States, while others spend their **summers** in Canada, migrating in **winter** to the southern United States.
+Cedar Waxwings can be found **year-round** in southern Ontario, Quebec, and Nova Scotia as well as the northern United States, while others spend their **summers** in Canada, migrating in **winter** to the southern United States.

-**Could it be?** **Bohemian Waxwing** are slightly larger with white and yellow stripes on their closed wings and rusty-red under the tail.
+**Could it be?** **Bohemian Waxwings** are slightly larger with white and yellow stripes on their closed wings and rusty-red under the tail.

-**Did you know?** Cedar Waxwing are one of the few North American birds that specialize in eating fruit.
+**Did you know?** Cedar Waxwings are one of the few North American birds that specialize in eating fruit.
 They also eat insects but can survive for several months eating just fruit.